jasky-git/IS415-Geo-Covid/Blogdown/content/proposal/literature review/index.md

 weight: 6
 ---

-### 4.1 Spatial statistics and influencing factors of the novel coronavirus (By: Yongzhu Xiong, Yunpeng Wang, Feng Chen, Mingyong Zhu)
+### 4.1 Spatial statistics and influencing factors of the novel coronavirus

+Taken from:
+(By: Yongzhu Xiong, Yunpeng Wang, Feng Chen, Mingyong Zhu)

 *
 **Aim of study**
-* To understand spatio-temporal dynamic characteristics of covid-19
+* To understand spatio-temporal dynamic characteristics of COVID-19

 *
 **Methodology**